protontypes/LibreSelery/README.md

 LibreSelery is working on a way to make even this referral income transparent for the sending account.

-### How does this works from the legal side in the context of people partly funded by third-party sources, being employed in academics, or people working in industries?
+### How does this work from the legal side in the context of people partly funded by third-party sources, being employed in academics, or people working in industries?

 LibreSelery will send the donation to the public email address of your GitHub account.
-In case the email address is a business or academics address you need to talk to your organization what to do with the donation.
+In case the email address is a business or academics address you need to talk to your organization about what to do with the donation.
 If you have entered a private e-mail address here, you can accept donations at your own discretion.
 We consider your project contribution as privately done that has not already been rewarded.

 ## Support LibreSelery